 Income inequality in particular has animated voters on both sides of the partisan divide, but the solutions advocated by candidates from each party are markedly different.

 Democrats claim higher taxes on the rich and more benefits for the poor are the best ways to reduce inequality.
 Republicans argue what we really need is more growth, accomplished by lowering taxes to spur work and investment with, it seems, benefit cuts to make up lost revenue.

 Remarkably, this debate has taken place based on partial and inappropriate indicators of U.S. inequality.
 Each party is dead certain about how to address inequality, yet neither knows what it is.
 Neither has a comprehensive and conceptually correct measure of inequality.
 The right measure is not how much wealth or income people have or receive but their spending power after the government has levied taxes on those resources and supplemented those resources with welfare and other benefits.

-In a just-released study, we provide the first picture of actual U.S. inequality.
+In a recent study, we provide the first picture of actual U.S. inequality.
 We account for inequality in labor earnings and wealth, as Thomas Piketty and many others do.
 And we get to the bottom line: what does inequality in spending look like after accounting for government taxes and benefits?

 Our findings dramatically alter the standard view of inequality and inform the debate on whether and how best to reduce it.

 Our study focuses on lifetime spending inequality because economic well being depends not just on what we spend this minute, hour, week or even year.
 It depends on what we can expect to spend through the rest of our lives.

 Measuring lifetime spending inequality for a representative sample of U.S. households was a massive, multiyear undertaking, which may explain why ours is the first such study.